-So now I’d like to ask you to step back in time, to the late 1970s if you will, where the air hangs heavy with the aroma of Old-spice after-shave and the fug of stale pumps bags.
-A young catholic boy with a killer fringe and a government issue snorkel parka sits in the back of his dad’s Volvo grumpily drawing stick figures in the condensation of the windows.
-Wishing his arms were long enough to negotiate past the kiddie locks to open the car door and run straight back home to get back under his Incredible Hulk duvet until its 1988.
+So now I’d like to ask you to step back in time, to the late 1970s if you will, where the air hangs heavy with the aroma of Old Spice after-shave and the fug of stale pump bags.
+A young catholic boy with a killer fringe and a government issue snorkel parka sits in the back of his dad’s Volvo.
+Grumpily drawing stick figures in the condensation of the windows.
+Wishing his arms were long enough to negotiate past the kiddie locks to open the car door and run straight back home to hid underneath his Incredible Hulk duvet until its 1988.

-The songs that accompany the memories of my daily journeys towards impending class-room doom were and in fact still are catchier than veruccas, which were ‘all the rage’ back in those days too.
-It could have been the frightening amount of chemicals they put in Shreddies back then or just my young, un-cynical mind but the music I would hear during this short car journey really did have a magical almost drug-like effect on me, heightening the sense of drama/fear a day at St Christopher’s RC Primary school promised.
+The songs that accompany the memories of my daily journeys towards impending class-room doom were and in fact still are catchier than veruccas (which were all the rage in those days).
+It could have been the frightening amount of chemicals they were putting in Shreddies back then or perhaps just my young, un-cynical mind but the music I heard during these short journeys had a magical, almost drug-like effect on me.
+Heightening the sense of drama/fear a day at St Christopher’s RC Primary school promised.

-Any-way here’s my top ten of songs that I now like but basically shit me up a bit on the way to primary school when I was a kid…
+Anyway here’s my top ten songs that I now like but basically shit me up a bit on the way to primary school when I was a kid…

 Barbara Dickson – January, February

 Dicko sure knew how to up the morning tension with this spooky, foreboding ‘mum’s run out of barbs’ melody didn’t she?
-Why is she singing about these two months?
-I don’t know about the time of year but I wish it was still Sunday and I was watching That’s Life with my mum every time I heard this.
+Why is she singing about these two months in particular?
+I don’t know about the time of year but I remember wishing it was still Sunday and I was watching That’s Life with my mum every time I heard this.
 A nailed on Terry Wogan classic.

 Pilot – January

 More calendar based lyrics.
 Hang on?
 January, that’s the month when most people kill themselves isn’t it?
 Ironically enough the line “Don’t be cold, don’t be angry to me” would still be ringing in my ears during the forced attendance at assembly half an hour later.
-As the rest of the kids eagerly sang along to The court of king Caractacus during Mr Foley’s enthralling acoustic guitar set, I’d be eyeing the gym ropes with a view to making a noose and leaping off the pommel horse to join the great choir invisible.
+As the rest of the kids eagerly sang along to The court of king Caractacus during Mr Foley’s enthralling acoustic guitar set, I’d be eyeing the gym ropes with a view to making a noose and leaping theatrically off the pommel horse to join the great choir invisible.

 Genesis – Follow you Follow Me

-I can just imagine looking behind us at a young bank manager singing along to this whilst at the wheel of his new Ford Granada, eyes like rissoles in the snow, sleepily wondering if Sandra will make her Moussaka again this weekend and why that kid with the fringe is repeatedly sticking two fingers up at him from the car in front.
+I can just imagine looking behind our car at a young bank manager singing along to this whilst at the wheel of his new Ford Granada.
+His eyes like rissoles in the snow, sleepily wondering if Sandra will make her Moussaka again this weekend and why that kid with the fringe is repeatedly sticking two fingers up at him from the car in front.
 Another ethereal, ghostly tune that segues neatly into…

 Kate Bush – The Man with the Child in His eyes

 Whoah, what’s happening dad?
-That weird ballet-witch is trying to entrance us again, last time she was harping on about Yorkshire ghosts, now like a Bredbury Green harpy she’s trying to make us plough into the Zebra crossing, so we’ve all got a bit of child in our eyes.
+That weird ballet-witch is trying to entrance us again, last time she was harping on about Yorkshire ghosts, now like a Bredbury Green harpy she’s trying to make us plough into the Zebra crossing, so that we all end up with a bit of child in our eyes.
 TURN IT OFF.